CRESYM/colib0.github.io/pages/models/protectionDevices/UFLS/index.md

 System frequency response model (SFRM) is useful for representing frequency behavior of an electric power system after a sudden power imbalance occurs.
 It was developed to average the dynamic behavior of multiple synchronous machines into an equivalent single-generator unit model.
 It filters out all inter-generator oscillations and provides the average electric power system frequency response.
 SFRM was first introduced in [1] and was utilized in several publications since then.

 UFLS is incorporated to SFRM as an additional feedback function (see Model description for more details).
-Apart from conventional UFLS algorithm, this model includes an innovative UFLS ([3], [4]) proposed by University of Ljubljana, Slovenia, with two different types of settings.
+Apart from conventional UFLS algorithm, this model includes an innovative UFLS ([3], [4]) proposed by University of Ljubljana, Slovenia, with two different types of settings ( the shapes of tripping curves in f-M plane can be either L-shaped like in Fig. 5b (L-shaped) or ellipse-shaped like in Fig. 5c).

 This model has been developed in the context of XX project which aims at studying the XX.